geteduroam/ionic-app/DEV_IOS.md

 * [Node.js 14](NODE14.md)
 * [CocoaPods](https://cocoapods.org)

+### CocoaPods on Apple Silicon

-NOTE: Currently, on M1 Macs, CocoaPods will fail to run due to a missing dependency.
+NOTE: Currently, on Apple Silicon Macs, a dependency must be installed with a special flag, or CocoaPods will crash.

+	# On Apple Silicon, first run:
+	sudo gem install ffi -- --enable-libffi-alloc

-Install using `arch -x86_64 sudo gem install cocoapods ffi`
+Install using `sudo gem install cocoapods`

+If you already installed ffi, just uninstall using `sudo gem uninstall ffi`

 ## Building